smt-rnd/smt-form/README.md

 A comprehensive, type-safe form library for React with Zod validation and Tailwind CSS styling.
 Built for modern React applications with excellent developer experience.

+## ⚠️ Important: Peer Dependencies Required

+**Before installing or using smt-form, you MUST install the required peer dependencies.** Failure to install them will result in runtime errors when importing or using the library.
+These dependencies are not automatically installed to avoid version conflicts with your existing setup.

 ## ✨ Features

 - ✅ **Type-Safe**: Full TypeScript support with inferred types from Zod schemas